Author Interview Michelle Muto

 I don't really have a preference.
 These days, I write in a dedicated room.
 But, The Book of Lost Souls was written entirely on a laptop while sitting at the dining room table.
 I wrote whenever I could - in between doing laundry and jotting down grocery lists and paying the bills.
 That part, the time of day, hasn't changed.
 I've even been known to get up and write in the middle of the night.
 I'm sort of an insomniac.

+What made you write The Lost Book of Souls?
+Were there any scenes or situations you had to leave out for any reason?
 I loved the original Harry Potter so much that when it ended, I was at a loss to find something as light hearted and fun as the first few books.
 I'm also a huge fan of Janet Evanovich's Stephanie Plum series.
 I started to think about a small town witch and how her life was just sweet and chaotic all at the same time.
 I did cut out a character from this book that will be in a future Ivy MacTavish novel.
 Yeah, I'm starting to kick around the second one since The Book of Lost Souls has received such a warm welcome with readers.
 And, I miss writing about Ivy and her friends.
 They were so much fun.

 What genres do you like to read in your spare time?